cxa-unique/RoDR/README.md

 candidates returned by `DR_OQ` model, and you can refer to `bulid_train_hn.py` script, wherein `--query_variation` requires the train query variation file.
-Certainly, you can insert the variation version of train queries after constructing the training data, like `QV`, using `construct_training_data_with_variations` function in `construct_train_query_variations.py` script.
+Certainly, you can insert the variation version of train queries after constructing the training data, like `QV`, using `construct_training_data_with_variations` function in the `construct_train_query_variations.py` script.

-After that, you can refer to `train_rodr_dpr.sh` script, to train the `RoDR w/ DR_OQ` model on top of the `DR_OQ` model.
+After that, you can refer to `train_rodr_dpr.sh` script, to train a `RoDR w/ DR_OQ` model on top of the `DR_OQ` model.

 ## Retrieval
 After training a DR model, we can use it to carry out dense retrieval as follows:
 1. Tokenizing: using `tokenize_passages.py` and `tokenize_queries.py` scripts to tokenize
-all passages in the corpus, and the dev queries and query variations.
+all passages in the corpus, the original queries and query variations.
 2. Encoding and Retrieval: refer to `encode_retrieve_dpr.sh` to first encode passages and queries into vectors, and then use Faiss to index and retrieve.